I recently went to Disneyland with my family, and while we had a wonderful time, it would've been even better if we'd known these tips!

 For those who are traveling on a budget or want to eat quickly so they can make the most of their FastPasses, Disneyland does allow you to bring in your own food.
 As long as you abide by the restrictions, this is a much more affordable way to go (Disneyland, 2019).
 Not surprisingly, you can't bring in alcohol or glass containers other than baby-food containers.
 There are plenty of tables and seats all over the park where you can sit down and enjoy your meal.

-Keep in mind, carrying food around all day can get heavy and you can't take your bag on the rides with you.
+Keep in mind that carrying food around all day can get heavy, and you can't take your bag on the rides with you.
 However, a nice PB&J and a bottle full of water are much cheaper than a steak with red wine at one of the Disneyland steakhouses.

 We live in a dangerous world, and Disneyland—being one of the most visited places on earth—needs to ensure its guests stay safe.
 As a result, guests must pass through metal detectors and have their bags searched before entering the park.

 I bring this up because the line gets very long in the hour leading up to the park's opening.
-We were staying at the Disneyland Paradise Pier hotel so we were able to enter the park at 7:00 AM, an hour before the park opened to the general public.
-We arrived at the security line at 7:30 hoping to get in quick to catch some rides before the park was overflowing with people but were slowed significantly by the long security line.
+We were staying at the Disneyland Paradise Pier hotel, so we were able to enter the park at 7:00 AM, an hour before the park opened to the general public.
+We arrived at the security line at 7:30, hoping to get in quickly to catch some rides before the park was overflowing with people, but we were slowed significantly by the long security line.
 If you're looking to get a head start in the crowds, make sure you leave enough time to navigate security.

 Disney has three hotels right on the edge of Disneyland.
 These are the Paradise Pier, the Disneyland Hotel, and the Disney Grand California Hotel and Spa.
 The Paradise Pier and Disneyland Hotel are fairly similar in price, with the Grand California sporting more premium prices.